Tuesday, November 24, 2015

 A brand new GEM game!

 Yopaz is a new Sokoban-themed puzzler by Cedric Bourse that stars a happy chap who loves to collect stars.
-It's a GEM program but slick, very smooth and even features ambient sounds on 4MB Atari STe computers.
+It's a GEM program, but don't let that put you off.
+No, sir, this is one slick, very smooth puzzler.
+Heck, it even features ambient sounds on 4MB Atari STe computers (without that, the requirement is 1MB).

-Also, there is an advanced mode for those with a sadistic desire to punish their brains even more on levels that are incideously cunning.
+There is an advanced mode for those with a sadistic desire to punish their brains with incideously cunning levels.
 This is a brain-killing choice (I'm too scared!!).
 You have been warned!!

-Cedric Bourse, aka Orion_ (not Orion), has a website where you can download a playable demo and he is only asking for $4 to purchase the full game.
-An incredibly cheap asking price for such a brilliant puzzler!
-A puzzler which is fun - love it.
+Cedric Bourse, aka Orion_ (not Orion), has a website where you can download a playable demo, and he is only asking for $4 to purchase the full game.
+An incredibly low asking price for such a brilliant puzzler.

 Monday, November 09, 2015